software-t-rex/monospace/apps/monospace/README.md

 - external: are projects that has their own repositories inside the monospace repository.
 They are gitignored by the monospace repository, and so they manage their own history.
 - local: this is exactly the same as externdal projects but without a configured remote repository, and so they are not published anywhere, but their name is reserved in the global monospace so the name won't be taken by another developper accidentally.
 This case can be used by a new library project you have not shared yet with the rest of the organisation.

+## requirements
+- git command should be available in your Path
+- js package manager defined in your config should also be available in your path (can be omit if you don't plan to work on javascript projects)

-# Some Default opinionated choices:
+## Some Default opinionated choices:
 When initializing a new monospace it will declare some workspaces to your package manager:
 - apps/* for applications
 - packages/* for libraries